 The 1992 Legislation provided for a passenger boat licence.
 A passenger boat is a vessel carrying not more than 12 passengers for reward or having on board the purpose of carriage not more than 12 persons.
 It includes vessels registered outside the state carrying not more than 12 passengers within the State.

 A vessel may not be used as a passenger boat unless it has a passenger boat licence.
-Failure to have a licence is subject on summary conviction to a fine up to €5,000 and six months imprisonment or an indictment up to €100,000 or imprisonment of two years.
+Failure to have a licence is subject to summary conviction to a fine up to €5,000 and six months imprisonment or an indictment up to €100,000 or imprisonment of two years.

-A passenger boat requires inspection and certificate by an authorized person to the effect, the vessel is suitable ,subject to such conditions and restrictions as may be imposed.
+A passenger boat requires inspection and certificate by an authorized person to the effect, the vessel is suitable, subject to such conditions and restrictions as may be imposed.
 This must be furnished prior to the application for the licence.

 A licence may be refused if the owner of the vessel has committed certain offences.
 There are provisions for revocation and suspension of licences.
 A licence may be suspended pending an authorized person inspecting and approving the vessel.